The John Innes Centre’s Governing Council has specific responsibilities under the BBSRC Conditions of Grant.

 Deborah Keith has over 30 years of experience in the science and technology sector, most recently in corporate Research and Development with Syngenta, a global agri-business.

 Following an early career in academic research in plant genetics, and in international development in Bhutan, she has spent the past 16 years focused on the commercialization of Research and Development innovation.
 In her most recent role at Syngenta as Head of External Collaborations, she headed global teams to build strategic partnerships with academia and commercial enterprises, and previously headed Syngenta’s Crop Protection research portfolio to deliver global products to development.

 Experienced in the innovation process, corporate culture and organisational change she has led corporate teams in the development of global Research and Development strategies.
-Dr Keith is a Non-Executive Director of the Aerospace Technology Institute and the James Hutton Institute.
+Deborah is a Non-Executive Director of the Aerospace Technology Institute and the James Hutton Institute.

 Robert Maskell is responsible for Intel's High Performance Computing business in the UK.